opsdroid/opsdroid/docs/connectors/slack.md

   * Create a [new Slack App](https://api.slack.com/apps/new) and select the workspace you would like it in.
   * Navigate to the "Bot Users" section and add a bot, giving it a display name and username.
   * Navigate to the "Install App" section and install the app in your workspace.
-  * Take note of the "Bot User OAuth Access Token" as this will be the `api-token` you need for your configuration.
+  * Take note of the "Bot User OAuth Access Token" as this will be the `token` you need for your configuration.

 ## Configuration